 Relevance to our business

-Based on this principle, we formulated the Fuji Oil Group Diversity Vision in FY2020.
-As a forerunner to this vision, Fuji Oil Co., Ltd. had also established the Basic Diversity Policy in FY2015.
+Based on this principle, we formulated the Fuji Oil Group Diversity Vision in May 2020.
+As a forerunner to this vision, Fuji Oil Co., Ltd. established its Basic Diversity Policy in FY2015.

 Fuji Oil Group Diversity Vision